 CLICK HERE to watch the YouTube video.

-You need to have a foam roller.
-This foam roller is 3 feet.
-You need a minimum of 1 foot foam roller.
-You are in a three-point position.
-Your hands are out front and knee behind.
-Most of your weight is in your hands.
-You are propping yourself up.
-You have the foam roller below your knee joint above the meaty part of that shin, tibialis anterior.
-You’re going to roll over that meaty part and coming back.
-You have to adjust your hands where you can or you can move the foam roller further down.
-You are rolling from that meaty part all the way down to just above the ankle.
+You’ll need a foam roller that is a minimum of 1 foot in length.
+Move into a three-point position, with your hands out front and one knee behind and most of your weight on your hands.
+Prop yourself up with the foam roller below your knee joint above the meaty part of that shin.
+Roll over that meaty part and return back.
+Adjust your hands so that you can move the foam roller further down.
+Roll from that meaty part all the way down to just above the ankle.

 Foam Rolling Shin Splits

-When it comes to how much the weight you are putting through into the foam roller depends on you.
-You should feel like a deep massage but you shouldn’t be in screaming pain.
-It shouldn’t be uncomfortable that you don’t want to do it for a long time.
-What you are doing is foam rolling that tibialis anterior, self massaging it to help the metabolites move out of that muscle.
-I recommend people to go through this exercise for 5 or 10 repetitions on each side.
+The amount of weight you are put into the foam roller depends on you.
+You should feel a deep massage but you shouldn’t be in pain.
+You are foam rolling the tibialis anterior; self massaging it to help the metabolites move out of that muscle.
+I recommend you do 5 to 10 repetitions on each side.
 This will decrease the stiffness and the tightness in your shins.

 Make sure to swing by ExercisesForInjuries.com and enter in your injury or pain.
 There is a good chance that I have an article, a video or an interview that will help you overcome your injury or pain.
 Secondly, if you are watching this on YouTube, head up above and hit “Subscribe”.
-What that will do is every couple of days you will get a video like this where I talk about overcoming injury and pain.
+Every couple of days you will receive a video like this where I talk about overcoming injury and pain.
 Thirdly, head down below, hit “Like” and leave me a question or a comment.

 Rick Kaselj, MS